yiisoft/rbac-php/README.md

 The storage is suitable for authorization data that is not too big (for example, the authorization data for a personal blog system) or for fairly static RBAC hierarchy.

-Authorization data is stored in two PHP files specified by `Storage::$itemFile`, and `Storage::$assignmentFile`.

 PHP should be able to read and write these files.
 Non-existing files will be created automatically on any write operation.